Sign In

 Here, mountains meet the sea, traditions stay alive, and every village tells a story.

-The Chania prefecture covers the entire western tip of Crete, spanning more than 2,300 square kilometres and housing over 140,000 residents.
+The Chania prefecture encompasses the entire western tip of Crete, spanning over 2,300 square kilometres and housing more than 140,000 residents.
 To the east, it borders the Rethymno region, while the Cretan and Libyan Seas embrace it to the north and south.
 The landscape offers a striking mix of rugged mountains, dramatic gorges, pristine coastlines, and picturesque traditional villages.

 Seven municipalities shape the region, each showing its unique character – from remote mountain hamlets and peaceful coastal settlements to the vibrant and cosmopolitan city of Chania.

-Chania hosts some of Crete’s most iconic attractions: the 16th-century Venetian Lighthouse, the legendary Samaria Gorge – the longest in Europe – the magical pink sands of Elafonisi, the exotic Balos Lagoon, and the majestic White Mountains that dominate the horizon.
+Chania is home to some of Crete’s most iconic attractions, including the 16th-century Venetian Lighthouse, the legendary Samaria Gorge – the longest in Europe – the magical pink sands of Elafonisi, the exotic Balos Lagoon, and the majestic White Mountains that dominate the horizon.

 These world-famous landmarks draw thousands of visitors each year, yet countless hidden treasures still wait to be explored.